100yann/Bash-Git-Commands/linux.md

 ---

-### Network Commands
-- ifconfig - returns network data.
-If not installed - sudo apt install net-tools
-- ip a - newer, more detailed version of ifconfig

----

 ### Linux Directories
 - /dev - installed devices show up in this directory
 - /opt - stores any third party programs